Gabaldonlab/redundans/docs/README.md

 ### Why there are two github repositories for Redundans?
 https://github.com/Gabaldonlab/redundans is the official repository for Redundans, but we keep https://github.com/lpryszcz/redundans for back-compatibility, as some of the very first users of Redundans use it.
 **Both Redundans repositories contain the same code and are regularly updated.**

+### How to cite Redundans?
+Leszek P. Pryszcz and Toni Gabaldón (Submitted) Redundans: an assembly pipeline for highly heterozygous genomes.
+NAR

 ## FAQ - INSTALL.sh
 ### Installation succeeded, but redundans fails with `ImportError: No module named Bio`